A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning on Code Smell Detection: Experimental Setup

 \subsection{Research Questions}

-This study aims to evaluate the effectiveness of state-of-the-art PEFT methods (prompt tuning, prefix tuning, LoRA, and $(IA)^{3}$) in small LMs and LLMs for method-level code smell detection.
+This study aims to evaluate the effectiveness of state-of-the-art PEFT methods (prompt tuning, prefix tuning, LoRA, and $(IA)^{3}$) in SLMs and LLMs for code smell detection.
 To achieve this goal, we conducted a set of experiments to answer the following Research Questions (RQs):

-\textbf{RQ1: What is the effectiveness of different PEFT methods and full fine-tuning on various small LMs and LLMs?} Previous studies have shown remarkable results using PEFT methods to fine-tune small LMs for software engineering tasks like code clone detection and defect detection \cite{liu2023empirical, liu2024delving, li2024comprehensive, wang2023one, weyssow2023exploring}.
+\textbf{RQ1: What is the effectiveness of different PEFT methods and full fine-tuning on various SLMs and LLMs?} Previous studies have shown remarkable results using PEFT methods to fine-tune SLMs for software engineering tasks like code clone detection and defect detection \cite{liu2023empirical, liu2024delving, li2024comprehensive, wang2023one, weyssow2023exploring}.
 However, these studies have not paid attention to the effectiveness of PEFT methods for code smell detection.
 With this RQ, we aim to compare and validate the effectiveness of PEFT methods across multiple LMs of varying parameter sizes (see Section \ref{sec:base model selection}) specifically for code smell detection.

 \textbf{RQ2: What is the effectiveness of PEFT methods with different hyper-parameters?} When fine-tuning LMs for downstream tasks, the configuration of hyper-parameters plays a crucial role in determining the final results by affecting the number of trainable parameters.
 In prompt tuning and prefix tuning, the number of virtual tokens serves as a critical hyper-parameter \cite{lester2021power, li2021prefix}.
 For LoRA, the key hyper-parameter is the rank $r$ \cite{hu2022lora}, while in $(IA)^3$, it is the selection of activated modules \cite{liu2022few}.
-Due to our limited computational resources and the popularity of LoRA compared to other PEFT methods \cite{gupta2024beyond, zhang2024star}, we decided to employ LoRA to fine-tune a small LM and an LLM with different $r$ values in a range of \{8, 32, 64, 640, 1,280, 2,560\} to explore the effect of hyper-parameter settings on PEFT methods for code smell detection.
+Due to our limited computational resources and the popularity of LoRA compared to other PEFT methods \cite{gupta2024beyond, zhang2024star}, we decided to employ LoRA to fine-tune a SLM and an LLM with different $r$ values in a range of \{8, 32, 64, 640, 1,280, 2,560\} to explore the effect of hyper-parameter settings on PEFT methods for code smell detection.

 \textbf{RQ3: What is the effectiveness of PEFT methods in low-resource scenarios?} Low-resource scenarios, characterized by constraints on the amount of training data, pose significant challenges to fine-tuning LMs for specific tasks.
 Due to the scarcity of real-world datasets \cite{zakeri2023systematic}, these scenarios are common in tasks such as code smell detection.
 Therefore, it is crucial to investigate how the number of training samples influences the effectiveness of PEFT methods for code smell detection.